Skip to Main Content

 Special Considerations

-Particularly important at this stage will be to review any special considerations your research plan will need to address.
-It's always best to contact the ODU Office of Research for assistance with the following:
+Important at this stage is to review any special considerations your research plan will need to address.

 • Institutional Review Board (IRB) processes